 Artifacts when printing on smaller glossy sheet sizes, like 4" x 6".

-The HP OfficeJet Pro 9730e is a great choice for small offices.
-It can print on wide-format paper up to Tabloid size sheets.
+The HP OfficeJet Pro 9730e is a very good choice for small offices.
+It can print on wide-format paper up to Tabloid-size sheets.
 The quality of printed documents is also good, with well-rendered details and sharp text.
-Although a bit slow to warm up, it prints quickly once it gets going.
+Although it takes a bit to warm up, it prints quickly once it gets going.
 Its page yield is also solid, so you won't have to change the cartridges often unless you print long multi-page documents on a daily basis.
 While the scanner is feature-rich, including single-pass duplex functionality and the ability to scan tabloid-size sheets through its ADF, the scan quality is mediocre due to its overly aggressive image processing.
 You can toggle many image processing settings off in the HP Smart app, which improves scan quality but doesn't completely fix it.
-Finally, connectivity options are outstanding, so the printer is easily accessible regardless of your office's configuration.
+Finally, the printer's connectivity options are outstanding, making it easily accessible regardless of your office's configuration.

 Low cost-per-print.